-Vitamin B12 Deficiency in Older Adults:
+Vitamin B12 Levels in Older Adults:

 Q. My husband (age 70) was just diagnosed with a vitamin B12 deficiency.
 Why is a B12 test not a part of regular blood work after a certain age?
 The symptoms mimic dementia and myriad other illnesses, including depression and anxiety.
 He’s gradually getting better after a month on vitamin B12 supplements.